This post may contain affiliate links, please read my full disclosure policy for more details.

 3rd toe: do not FO and leave your hook in after R7

-We will now crochet the toes together to make a foot.
+Crochet the three toes together to make a foot.
 Watch this step by step video tutorial on How to join toes in Amigurumi

 R8: